Find Cheap SR-22 Auto Insurance Quotes in Virginia

-Additionally, both SR-22 and FR-44 insurance in Virginia cost more than standard car insurance policies, as carriers view drivers with prior driving violations to be higher risks to insure.
+Both SR-22 and FR-44 insurance in Virginia cost more than standard car insurance policies, as drivers with previous tickets are often higher risks to insure.

 How much are SR-22 and FR-44 insurance in Virginia?

-Minimum coverage car insurance policies in Virginia cost an average of $607 per year, or $51 per month.
-A single DUI on your driving record, however, can increase car insurance quotes by as much as 50% to 100%, depending on your carrier and where you live.
+Minimum coverage car insurance policies in Virginia cost an average of $58 per month, or $690 per year.
+A single DUI on your driving record, however, can more than double your car insurance quotes, depending on your carrier and where you live.

-To find cheap SR-22 or FR-44 insurance in Virginia, try to compare rates from at least three insurers.
-Every auto insurance company evaluates risk and prices premiums differently, so getting several quotes is an effective way to find cheap SR-22 or FR-44 insurance.
+To find cheap SR-22 or FR-44 insurance in Virginia, try to compare rates from multiple insurers.
+Every auto insurance company evaluates risk and determines rates differently, so getting several quotes is an effective way to find cheap SR-22 or FR-44 insurance.

 It's also always a good idea to ask your insurer about potential discounts.
 Virginia drivers may still be eligible for rate reductions based on factors such as the car they drive and any defensive driving courses they've taken.